Key takeaways

-The Parent Dashboard is a parental empowerment tool and, in a sense, a child empowerment tool, because it helps you and your child together choose appropriate media.
-No technology, including Amazon Parent Dashboard, is a substitute for parental involvement in your children’s media choices.
-Even with the Dashboard, it’s important for parents to talk with their children about the media they consume and be around to offer suggestions and support.
+Parent Dashboard is a parental empowerment tool and, in a sense, a child empowerment tool, because it helps you and your child choose appropriate media together.
+No technology, including Parent Dashboard, is a substitute for parental involvement.
+It’s important for parents to talk with their children about the media they consume and be around to offer suggestions and support.

 Does it cost anything, and where do I get it?

-The Parent Dashboard is free, as is the Amazon Kids+ app for iOS and Android.
-You’ll need to sign in with a free Amazon account, but you won’t need Prime to use the free parent tools.
-You also have the option to subscribe to Amazon Kids+, which gives children unlimited access to more than 20,000 kid-friendly books, movies, TV shows, educational apps, and games.
+Parent Dashboard is a free app available on iOS and Android.
+You’ll need to sign in with a free Amazon account, but you won’t need Amazon Prime to use the free parent tools.
+You also have the option to subscribe to Amazon Kids+, which gives children unlimited access to thousands of kid-friendly books, movies, TV shows, educational apps, and games.

 How do I get started?